joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/2026/06/30/us/scotus-birthright.html

 **Supreme Court Upholds Birthright Citizenship**\
-`The justices rejected President Trump’s executive order that tried to end the practice of automatically granting citizenship to the children of undocumented immigrants and some temporary foreign visitors.`\
+`The justices blocked President Trump’s executive order that banned birthright citizenship for the children of undocumented immigrants and some temporary foreign visitors.`\
 https://www.nytimes.com/2026/06/30/us/politics/supreme-court-birthright-citizenship.html

 **Supreme Court Lifts Spending Limits on Political Parties and Candidates**\
 `Republicans had asked the court to strike down restrictions on how much political parties can spend in coordination with candidates.`\
 https://www.nytimes.com/2026/06/30/us/supreme-court-campaign-finance.html

-**Live Updates: Supreme Court Rejects Trump’s Effort to End Birthright Citizenship**\
+**Supreme Court Live Updates: Justices Reject Trump’s Effort to End Birthright Citizenship**\
 `The justices blocked an executive order that banned birthright citizenship for the children of undocumented immigrants and some temporary foreign visitors.`\
 https://www.nytimes.com/live/2026/06/30/us/birthright-citizenship-supreme-court